Trump's second state visit to the UK meets with protests and arrests

 “I don’t think it’s right that we’re having Trump come for the second state visit due to his horrible rhetoric, policies and actions toward women and people of color,” Grace Nathew said.

+Two people were arrested in Windsor — one for allegedly assaulting an emergency worker and making threats and the other on suspicion of a public order violation and assault.

-Police said they arrested four people Tuesday over a stunt that saw an image of Trump and Jeffrey Epstein projected on a tower at Windsor Castle, a reminder of the president’s relationship with the disgraced financier.
+On Tuesday, police arrested four people over a stunt that saw an image of Trump and Jeffrey Epstein projected on a tower at Windsor Castle, a reminder of the president’s relationship with the disgraced financier.

+The political group Led by Donkeys that took responsibility for beaming the images from a hotel criticized the arrests as “a ridiculous over-reaction” and said there was nothing illegal about what they had done.